-Towel dry freshly washed hair; creams work best on damp hair.
+Towel dry, freshly washed hair; creams work best on damp hair.

-Take just a drop or two of product to the palms of your hands and rub together to distribute through your fingers and then run through your hair.
+Take just a drop or two of the product to the palms of your hands and rub it together to distribute through your fingers and then run through your hair.
 Working from the back to the front offers the best results.

-You can apply styling cream to wet hair, but it won’t add the same amount of volume and you may find yourself needing to restyle your hair a few hours later.
+You can apply styling cream to wet hair, but it won’t add the same amount of volume, and you may find yourself needing to restyle your hair a few hours later.